Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Kajihara transformation as wall-crossing formula

 \subsection{$K$-theoretic vortex partition function and handsaw quiver variety}

-First, we review the vortex partition function of 3d $\mathcal{N} =2$ Chern-Simons-matter theory with the unitary the gauge group $U(N_1)$ coupled to $N_2$ chiral multiplets in the fundamental representation of $U(N_1)$ and with $N_0$ chiral multiplets in the anti-fundamental representation of $U(N_1)$.
+First, we review the vortex partition function of a 3d $\mathcal{N}=2$ Chern-Simons matter theory with unitary gauge group $U(N_1)$ coupled to $N_2$ chiral multiplets in the fundamental representation of $U(N_1)$ and $N_0$ chiral multiplets in the anti-fundamental representation of $U(N_1)$.
 In this paper, we assume $N_0 \le N_2$.
 The precise matter content of the 3d gauge theory is summarized in Table \ref{table:charge1}.
-As we will show the case for $N_2=N_0$ and zero Chern-Simons level: $\kappa=0$ is relevant to the Kajihara transformation.
+As we will show, the case with $N_2=N_0$ and zero Chern-Simons level, $\kappa=0$, is relevant to the Kajihara transformation.

-Let us consider the partition function (supersymmetric index) of the 3d gauge theory on $S^1 \times \mathbb{R}^2$ around the solutions of the vortex equation:
+Let us consider the partition function (supersymmetric index) of the 3d gauge theory on $S^1 \times \mathbb{R}^2$ around solutions to the vortex equations: